getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/getting-started-install/browsernpm.md

-If you are using `yarn` you can add our package as a dependency easily:
+If you are using `yarn` you can add our package as a dependency:

 ```bash
 $ yarn add @sentry/browser@{% sdk_version sentry.javascript.browser %}
 ```

-Or alternatively you can npm install it:
+Or alternatively, you can npm install it:

 ```bash
 $ npm install @sentry/browser@{% sdk_version sentry.javascript.browser %}